Drevia/projet2_angular/README.md

 Don't forget to install your node_modules before starting (`npm install`).

+The app is used to see the country who have participated in the Olympic Games and display their medals, participations and the number of athletes.

+Ther's two pages.
+One to see a chart with every country in the globality (which one has the most medals, how many countries...) and the others to see more details about a specific country

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.